TitlesAssistant Professor of Theater

 Our body as instrument is what we have to be present with.
 Each day, each moment, it can teach us something new if we listen.

-Alli Ross joined the Conservatory in 2012 as a teacher of foundations in acting.
+Alli Ross joined the Conservatory in 2012 and is an assistant professor of theater, teaching foundations in acting.
 Her instruction focuses on preparing the body in movement for the stage through such classes as Movement for Actors, Dance Theater, and Theater and Community Engagement.